-- 80% agreed that taking part in Reading Schools helped their school to support learners who are not enthusiastic readers.
+- 100% agreed that taking part in Reading Schools helped or had begun to help their school to support learners who are not enthusiastic readers.

-- 85% agreed that taking part in Reading Schools helped learners to develop a love of reading.
+- 100% agreed that taking part in Reading Schools helped or had begun to help learners to develop a love of reading.

-- 70% agreed that taking part in Reading Schools supported learners’ attainment.
+- 100% agreed that taking part in Reading Schools had or had begun to have a positive impact on learners’ attainment.

-- 80% agreed that taking part in Reading Schools supported learners' health and wellbeing.
+- 100% agreed that taking part in Reading Schools had or had begun to have a positive impact on learners' health and wellbeing.

 'A boy in P7 managed to read his first ever book.
 He has dyslexia so found reading challenging and therefore often was disengaged.
 Through the initiatives and emphasis that we put in place, he received a gift of a book wrapped up on his desk.
 He therefore was motivated enough to complete a novel for the first time in his life.
 He then headed off to high school with this to be proud of and as a reader.' – Learning professional

 What worked well

 The robust structure of the programme was welcomed by participating schools, with 100% agreeing that it helped them to evaluate and plan.
 Many commented that the framework helped to pinpoint what was working well and where action was needed.
 Schools were positive about the programme's place in their priorities, with 100% agreeing that it fitted in with their existing priorities and processes.

 Schools were very positive about the support they received from SBT and the RIC and/or their local authority.
 Partnership working and collaboration were seen as essential to the success of the programme.

 'The framework has been a powerful tool for self-evaluation for self-improvement.
 It is a framework on which to base rigorous, systematic and transparent discussion around where schools are with reading.
 It allows schools to plan and implement measures to improve.' – Working group member